snowandsnow-snow/BAN5753_Spark_Team_16/README.md

 2. maritial status
 3. month

-### Bivariate analysis of target versus numerical input variables
+### Bivariate Analysis of Target Versus Numerical Input Variables
 Compare the target variale (yes/no) for each variable using histogram:
 ![image](https://github.com/snowandsnow-snow/BAN5753_Spark_Team_16/assets/63618493/aafdbc16-3819-4aa7-aa05-d8082e6e4c8d)
 We see that for every one of the features, there is a class imbalance in each histogram, we see that there is more data for y = no as compared to y = yes.